-Figure 21: High power mode - wiring diagram
+Figure 21: HSM3105 high power mode wiring

-Wiring the HSM2HOSTx
+Wiring the HSM2HOST/PGPHOSTx

-The HSM2HOSTx 2-way wireless tranceiver module provides communication between wireless devices and the alarm controller.
-The HSM2HOST must only be used with the IQ Pro (metal enclosure).
+The HSM2HOST/PGPHOSTx 2-way wireless transceiver module provides communication between wireless devices and the alarm controller.
+The HSM2HOST/PGPHOST must be used with the IQ Pro metal enclosure only.

-Connect the HSM2HOSTx to the 4-wire Corbus of the alarm controller according to the following diagram.
+Connect the HSM2HOST/PGPHOSTx to the 4-wire Corbus of the alarm controller according to the following diagram.
 After the wiring is completed, reconnect power to the security system.
 Board current draw: 35 mA.